willbush/blog/content/blog/impermanent-nixos-part1.md

   print
 ```

-Here are the annotated `parted` commands:
+Here are the annotated `parted` commands from above:

 ```sh
 # default units for `print` and `mkpart` commands